LT-IntroToAI-SY2526/assignment6-part1-per4-quinny-12/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+MSE is the average of squared differences between predicted and actual values; we square errors to penalize larger errors more heavily and eliminate negative values that would cancel out.

 ---